Metabolix/HackBGRT/README.md

 When you get your image working with the default configuration, you can do any other necessary changes to `config.txt`.

 If the default logo does not work, check the boot log again to see if there is some obvious error.
-You may report an issue and attach the `setup.log` file.
+You may report an issue and attach the `setup-log.txt` file.

 ### Impossible to boot at all